 Canada's Plan Is Developed 2002 Nuclear Fuel Waste Act (NFWA) The NFWA requires the NWMO to consider alterna- tive technical methods for the long-term management of Canada's used nuclear fuel.
 2002 to 2005 NWMO Study The NWMO's three-year study with interested Canadians recommends APM as the best approach.
 2007 Government Decision Government selects APM and mandates the NWMO to begin implementation.
 Siting Process Is Developed 2008 to 2009 Design Process for Selecting a Site The NWMO works collaboratively with citizens to design a process for selecting a preferred central site for the deep geological repository and Centre of Expertise.
 Using the Siting Process, a Site Is Identified 2010 Communities Express Interest The NWMO initiates the siting process with a program to provide information, answer questions and build awareness.
 Communities begin to identify interest in learning more and initiating studies in the area.
 2010 to 2013 Initial Screening In collaboration with interested communities, the NWMO conducts high-level desktop reviews to assess potential to meet project requirements in the area.
 2012 to 2015 Preliminary Assessment: Phase 1 The NWMO conducts preliminary studies to further assess suitability.
 Areas with less potential to meet project requirements are eliminated from further consideration.
 2015 to 2022 Preliminary Assessment: Phase 2 The NWMO expands assessments to include field studies.
 As studies advance, areas with less potential to meet project requirements are eliminated from further consideration.
-2023 onwards Single Preferred Site Identified, Detailed Site Characterization and Construction of Centre of Expertise Begins Together with communities in the area, the NWMO selects a preferred site where a strong technical safety case can be developed and a strong partnership can be established involving interested community, First Nation and Métis communities in the area, and surrounding communities.
-Licensing and Environmental Assessment Process The NWMO submits an application for a Licence to Prepare Site (and possibly construct) to the Canadian Nuclear Safety Commission.
+2023 onwards Single Preferred Site Identified, Detailed Site Characterization and Construction of Centre of Expertise Begin selects a preferred site where a strong technical Licensing and Environmental Assessment Process The NWMO submits an application for a Licence to Prepare Site (and possibly construct) to the Canadian Nuclear Safety Commission.
 This application also initiates an environmental assessment process.
 Further details are provided in Regulatory Oversight of Adaptive Phased Management on page 10.
-Construction of the Repository Begins Construction and Op eration of the Facility Proceeds
+Construction Begins Construction and Ope eration of the Facility Proceeds